What is FFL?

 FFL is led by a team of early Google alums and startup founders from Stanford and MIT.
 As startup founders themselves, Mendel and Samantha enjoy advising early-stage entrepreneurs and helping them access the expertise, networks, and resources they need to grow their businesses.

 Mendel Chuang graduated from MIT with two degrees and joined Google pre-IPO.
 During his 5 years at Google, he worked on a variety of projects including Google Desktop, Toolbar, Blogger, AdWords, and AdSense, where he won the Google Founders Award.
 He was the Co-Founder and CEO of a mobile startup and is now the Executive Director of the FFL Startup Accelerator.
 He has given talks at Harvard Business School, MIT, South by Southwest, and NBC's Press: Here.

 Samantha Quist graduated from Stanford and also joined Google pre-IPO, where she led projects for AdWords, News, Trends, iGoogle, and Froogle.
-She then joined Gnip as the head of marketing before its acquisition by Twitter.
-Samantha was Founder and CEO of Copywriter Central, a marketplace for freelance writers, which was acquired by a competitor.
+She then joined Gnip and led marketing before its acquisition by Twitter.
+Samantha was Founder and CEO of Copywriter Central and sold the company.
 She was the Executive Director of Technovation, the global startup competition for girls.
 She was a speaker at Stanford University, Juniper Networks, Google, and Technoport Norway.

 What benefits do I get as a member of FFL?